 OnBase is a highly configurable information platform.
-With that level of configuration comes complexity, especially when it comes to server migrations and platform upgrades; each OnBase system is unique.
+With that configuration level comes complexity, especially regarding server migrations and platform upgrades; each OnBase system is unique.
 I plan to upgrade projects, help our engineers know what complexities to look out for, and help our clients understand how they can best leverage testing and communication to have a better upgrade experience.

 Tell us about a recent project that you are proud of.

-We have a certain government agency whose last upgrade project, years ago, went very poorly.
+We have a particular government agency whose last upgrade project, years ago, went very poorly.
 “Upgrade” became like a four-letter word to them.
-They dragged their feet to their most recent upgrade and only upgraded because they were forced to by an integration with a larger government agency.
+They dragged their feet to their most recent upgrade and only upgraded because they were forced to by integration with a more prominent government agency.
 However, as we implemented our project planning and led them through the execution of that upgrade, they were able to benefit firsthand from the organizational changes DataBank has made in recent years to improve our clients’ upgrade experience.